saptarshibasu/elasticsearch-study/README.md

 # Elasticsearch

+version - 7.8

+## Basic

+* Distributed schema-less JSON document store
+* By default, Elasticsearch indexes all data in every field
+* Each indexed field has a dedicated, optimized data structure
+* Elasticsearch does not have transactions

 ## Architecture

-* Distributed schema-less JSON document store
 * Each node may play one or more of the following roles
-  * Master-eligible node
-  * Voting-only node
-  * Data node
-  * Ingest node
+  * **Master-eligible node** - `node.master: true` - A master eligible node may be elected to become the master node by the master election process.
+The master node is responsible for lightweight cluster-wide actions such as creating or deleting an index, tracking which nodes are part of the cluster, and deciding which shards to allocate to which nodes
+  * **Voting-only node** - `node.voting_only: true` - It can participate in the master election process.
+Although it will also have `node.master` set to true due to historical reasons, it cannot be a master node itself
+  * **Data node** - `node.data: true` - Data nodes hold the shards that contain the documents you have indexed.
+Data nodes handle data related operations like CRUD, search, and aggregations
+  * **Ingest node** - The ingest node intercepts bulk and index requests, it applies transformations, and it then passes the documents back to the index or bulk APIs
+    * To pre-process documents before indexing, define a pipeline that specifies a series of processors
+    * Each processor transforms the document in some specific way.
+For example, a pipeline might have one processor that removes a field from the document, followed by another processor that renames a field
+    * The cluster state then stores the configured pipelines
+    * To use a pipeline, simply specify the pipeline parameter on an index or bulk request
+    * An index may also declare a default pipeline that will be used in the absence of the pipeline parameter
+    * Finally, an index may also declare a final pipeline that will be executed after any request or default pipeline (if any)
-  * ML node
+  * ML node - Machine learning features
-  * Co-ordinating node (cannot be disabled)
+  * **Co-ordinating node (cannot be disabled)** - Every node can act as a co-ordinating node which scatters the client request to appropriate node/s and assemmble the response from all nodes before returning to the client
 * By default each node is eligible to play any of the roles
 * However, in large clusters, some nodes play a dedicated role
 * High availability (HA) clusters require at least three master-eligible nodes, at least two of which are not voting-only nodes.
 Such a cluster will be able to elect a master node even if one of the nodes fails
 * Role of master node
   * Maintain the global cluster state
   * Reassign shards when nodes join or leave the cluster
-* On startup, nodes discover master nodes by connecting to the seed nodes configured in its `elasticsearch.yml`, verifying if they are master eligible and sharing the details of its known master-eligible peers
-* If the node itself is not master-eligible then it continues this discovery process until it has discovered an elected master node
-* If the node itself is master-eligible then it continues this discovery process until it has either discovered an elected master node or else it has discovered enough masterless master-eligible nodes to complete an election
-* If neither of these occur quickly enough then the node will retry after `discovery.find_peers_interval` which defaults to 1s
 * Only the master node is allowed to update the metadata representing the state of the whole cluster - cluster state
 * Cluster state includes information such as
   * The set of nodes in the cluster
   * All cluster-level settings
   * Information about the indices in the cluster, including their mappings and settings
   * The locations of all the shards in the cluster
+* On startup, nodes discover master nodes by connecting to the seed nodes configured in its `elasticsearch.yml`, verifying if they are master eligible and sharing the details of its known master-eligible peers
+* If the node itself is not master-eligible then it continues this discovery process until it has discovered an elected master node
+* If the node itself is master-eligible then it continues this discovery process until it has either discovered an elected master node or else it has discovered enough masterless master-eligible nodes to complete an election
+* If neither of these occur quickly enough then the node will retry after `discovery.find_peers_interval` which defaults to 1s
 * The master node processes one batch of cluster state updates at a time, computing the required changes and publishing the updated cluster state to all the other nodes in the cluster
 * Once the master has collected acknowledgements from enough master-eligible nodes, the new cluster state is said to be committed and the master broadcasts another message instructing nodes to apply the now-committed state
 * Master node waits for `cluster.publish.timeout` (default 30s) for the cluster state to be committed.
 If this time is reached before the new cluster state is committed then the cluster state change is rejected and the master considers itself to have failed.
 It stands down and starts trying to elect a new master